 You can also add different toppings.
 Chopped fresh cilantro is a great addition to this dip.
 If you like a little heat, sprinkle sliced jalapeños on top of the dip.
 Finely chopped bell peppers or jalapeño peppers are good, too.

 If you’re looking for a really special touch, learn how to pickle red onions and sprinkle a few of those on this!
 They add a burst of flavor that can’t be beat.
+Pickled radishes are similar and super delicious!

 Have fun with this 7 layer dip and make it your own but don’t skip that cream cheese layer (just trust me on this one!).

-If the dip is covered and refrigerated promptly, it will keep 3 to 4 days.
+If the dip is covered and refrigerated promptly, it will keep up to 4 days.
 If it’s been setting out for a few hours, with lots of people dipping into it, you may just want to toss it.

 More Dip Recipes

 Everyone always loves this baked Brie recipe with cranberries and bourbon pecans!
 It’s perfect for the holidays.
 Hot chocolate dip is always a big hit too.
 It’s cool and creamy, with whipped topping, hot chocolate mix, and marshmallow fluff.
-Really delicious any time of the year!
+It’s delicious any time of the year!

 - 1 container (8 oz.) whipped cream cheese spread